Abdullahi gets Nigeria call to replace injured Onyeka ahead of Sierra Leone games | Goal.com

 The 27-year-old has played five games across all competitions for Omonia since he joined them as a free agent in September.
 Last Thursday, Abdullahi made his Uefa Europa League debut in Omonia's 2-0 loss to Granada.

-The last time the former Bursaspor midfielder earned a call to the national team was in October 2019.
+The last time the former Bursaspor midfielder earned a call-up to the national team was in October 2019.
 He was introduced as a stoppage-time substitute in Nigeria’s 1-1 draw against Brazil in Singapore.

-Onyeka is the second player to opt out of Gernot Rohr's team after Nantes winger Moses Simon pulled out due to a groin injury a week ago.
+Onyeka is the second player to withdraw from Gernot Rohr's team after Nantes winger Moses Simon pulled out due to a groin injury a week ago.
 Simon was subsequently replaced by Genk striker Paul Onuachu.

 The Super Eagles head into Thursday's game against Sierra Leone at the Samuel Ogbemudia Stadium as Group L leaders having won their first two games against Benin and Lesotho.